fcustodio90/OvertimeApp/README.md

 - X Icons from Bootstrap
 - X Update the styles for forms

-## Refactor TODOS:
+## TODOS:

-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attribute in User:
+  - # no spaces or dashes
+  - # exactly 10 characters (need to check for Portugal)